waywardgeek/sonic/doc/index.md

 the sonic algorithms do not violate any patents, as most of it is very old, based on [PICOLA](http://keizai.yokkaichi-u.ac.jp/~ikeda/research/picola.html), and the new part, for greater than 2X speed up, is clearly a capability most developers ignore, and would not bother to patent.
-I will not file any patents on sonic algorithms, leaving the algorithms free for you to use.

 ## Comparison to Other Solutions